Why an Interpretive Solution?

 Universal distribution or voluntary distribution – which makes the most sense for us?

+Universal Distribution is when a location includes the tour for every single visitor, where as Voluntary Distribution allows visitors to decide whether or not they opt for the tour.
 Each institution operates with different constraints.
 Your Client Service representative can assist you in determining whether a universal or voluntary distribution approach would be best for you.

 What is the minimum length of time for which I can rent or lease a system?